 We use a variety of tools to explore these questions, including observations (including both routine observations and data collected in field campaigns) and numerical models of varying complexity.

-Our research on convective precipitation is currently (as of October 2019) supported by the National Science Foundation and NOAA for the following projects:
+Our research on convective precipitation is currently (as of fall 2021) supported by the National Science Foundation and NOAA for the following projects:

 - Multi-disciplinary investigation of concurrent tornadoes and flash floods in the Southeastern US (sponsored by NOAA)